You are not alone

 Advice for parents during coronavirus

-The Royal College of Paediatrics and Child Health (RCPCH) has joined forces with the British Association of Perinatal Medicine (BAPM – part of the RCPCH), the Institute of Health Visiting (iHV), and the Royal College of General Practitioners (RCGP) to produce a guides for parents.
+The Royal College of Paediatrics and Child Health (RCPCH) has produced guides for parents with the British Association of Perinatal Medicine (BAPM – part of the RCPCH), the Institute of Health Visiting (iHV), and the Royal College of General Practitioners (RCGP) to help parents to know what to do when their baby or child is unwell.

-Posters have been developed for families living in England, Scotland, Wales (in English and Welsh languages) and Northern Ireland about when and how to get medical help for your child, or for your young baby – or for yourself as a young person.
+It can sometimes be confusing to know what to do and posters have been developed to help families living in England, Scotland, Wales (in English and Welsh languages) and Northern Ireland about when and how to get medical help.

 Posters include: